rbccawang/rbccawang/README.md

 ✨ I am Rebecca Wang

 - 🌱 Working on Hydrangea Hacks (https://links.hydrangeahacks.tech/)
-- 👯 Looking to collaborate on websites and chrome extension applications
-- ⚙️  Use  .java, .js, .html, .css
 - 💬 Reach me at https://www.linkedin.com/in/rebeccawang06
 - ⚡ Fun fact: I have a major Grishaverse & Harry Potter obsession